nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-11-madeyes_castle.md

 ./swagger | grep -oE '[0-9]+' | ./swagger
 ```

 With that, we successfully extract and input the correct number into `swagger`, causing `uname` to be run.
-However, since we manipulated our PATH and placed /tmp at the front, the machine will look into /tmp first and use our created `uname` script!
+However, since we manipulated our PATH and placed /tmp at the front, the machine will look into /tmp first and run our created `uname` script instead!

 **root.txt** is then read out :smile: